yakoboI/imas/VERCEL_CLICK_BY_CLICK.md

 10. **Type:** `npm install`
 11. **Press Tab**

+**⚠️ IMPORTANT:** Vercel will automatically run `npm install` before building, so you don't need to worry about dependencies.
+The Root Directory setting tells Vercel where to find the `package.json` file.

 ### STEP 8: Add Environment Variable
 1. Scroll down to find **"Environment Variables"** section
 2. **Click** the **"Add"** button or **"Add Environment Variable"** link